abeldekat/nvim_pde/README.md

 Change color schemes:

 - on each startup, see [scripts], `vim_menu_owns`
-- mini.pick, `leader f o c`, loads all colors, does not show builtin color schemes
+- mini.pick, `leader f T`
-- change the palette of the current color scheme using [leader h]
+- change the variant of the current theme using [leader o c]

 Script `vim_menu_owns` writes to `lua.ak.colors`.
 Ignoring changes to that file: